Houses in Multiple Occupation (HMOs)

 The setting up of some houses in multiple occupation will require planning permission.
 You are advised to contact the Planning Division at Broxtowe Borough Council to check if you require planning permission before carrying out any works.

-If a property is being operated on a HMO but does not require a licence, it will still need to meet certain standards to ensure it is free of risks to tenants and visitors, has adequate space and amenity standards, and is managed properly.
+If a property is being operated as a HMO but does not require a licence, it will still need to meet certain standards to ensure it is free of risks to tenants and visitors, has adequate space and amenity standards, and is managed properly.

 There may also be information available from various other organisations and landlord associations.